gomes-lab/SARA_ScienceAdvances/README.md

 If using this work for a publication, please cite:
-"Autonomous synthesis of metastable materials", Sebastian Ament, Maximilian Amsler, Duncan R. Sutherland, Ming-Chiang Chang, Dan Guevarra, Aine B. Connolly, John M. Gregoire, Michael O. Thompson, Carla P. Gomes, R. Bruce van Dover, [arXiv:2101.07385](https://arxiv.org/abs/2101.07385)
+"Autonomous synthesis of metastable materials", Sebastian Ament, Maximilian Amsler, Duncan R. Sutherland, Ming-Chiang Chang, Dan Guevarra, Aine B. Connolly, John M. Gregoire, Michael O. Thompson, Carla P. Gomes, R. Bruce van Dover, [arXiv:2101.07385](https://arxiv.org/abs/2101.07385) (will be replaced with the link to the published article).

 ## Disclaimer